 “I have been a nature lover since I was a boy,” said Shafer.
 “It is a beautiful piece of property.
 We were looking to put some kind of limitation on the property to keep it undeveloped and intact.”

 That’s where The Nature Conservancy stepped in.
 We have a new program called Working Woodlands that helps landowners gain income from their property while ensuring their forest remains healthy and productive for future generations.

 Through the Conservancy, the Shafer-Tuuk family has put a working forest conservation easement on their property.
 The easement is a binding legal agreement that stays with the property in perpetuity, preventing development, agricultural conversion or unsustainable forestry practices.
 But this easement still allows sustainable harvesting of timber.
-The Conservancy is also ensuring the forest will be managed in an ecologically-sound way through Forest Stewardship Council (FSC) certification.
+The Conservancy is also ensuring the forest will be managed in an ecologically-sound way through Forest Stewardship Council® (FSC) C008922 certification.
+Wood products harvested from the property can command higher prices in some markets, thanks to FSC certification.
 Wood products harvested from the property can command higher prices in some markets, thanks to FSC certification.

 Benefitting from the Carbon Market

 In addition, the Conservancy is helping to provide the family with a new income stream from the growing voluntary carbon market.